The Intentional Frame

 *University of Washington, Summa Cum Laude

-I spent 25 years in the friction of the field—from high-pressure wire-service deadlines to the focused grit of street assignments and the storytelling of wedding photography.
+I spent 25 years in the friction of the field—from high-pressure wire-service deadlines to the focused grit of street assignments and the storytelling of documentary assignments.
 I founded Amsterdam Creatief to help practitioners move beyond the "snapshot" and into a state of intentional observation.

 The Architecture of Seeing

 I treat the urban landscape as a living blueprint waiting to be decoded.
 Think of the city’s geometry and light as the foundation of your story.
-By mastering this visual logic, you stop being a tourist reacting to the chaos and start being an intentional author.
+By mastering this visual logic, you stop reacting to the chaos and start being an intentional author.
 We don’t use the architecture as a limit; we use it as a stage for the specific story you are meant to tell.
+Our methodology is a vocational framework built on Master of Education principles and field-tested in high-stakes news photography environments.
+Today, I share that tradecraft on the streets of Amsterdam—not as a lecturer, but as a collaborator in your creative breakthrough.

-Every study is a customized, structured technical partnership, designed to build your creative intent —no matter your level of experience.
+Every field study is a customized, structured technical partnership, designed to build your creative intent —no matter your level of experience or which tools you use.

 II.
 The Practice of Intent